caspervanengelenburg/OptimalTextures/blog.md

 </div>
 </div>

+COMMENT CASPER (last three pieces including the graphic): Although the explanations are clear, you might want to include some visuals that 1. exlain how features are retrieved from the VGG-19 encoder and 2. how a random rotations looks like in for example 2D/3D (basically like you do with the histogram matching example).
+You could even include a visual diagram that provides the whole cycle.

 ### Speeding things up
 This relatively simple algorithm can be augmented by a couple techniques that improve the speed and quality of results.